-Legrand's business model relies on strong leadership

-positions.
-Legrand's total sales of products that rank first or second in their respective markets represent around two
+Legrand's business model relies on strong leadership positions.
+Legrand's total sales of products that rank first or second in their respective markets represent around two thirds of sales over the long term.

-Legrand's products are sold under approximately 80 brands
+Legrand's products are sold under approximately 80 brands across almost 180 countries.

-If the Group fails to support the profile of its brands, this intellectual property rights, this could affect the Group's media are increasing the risks of the Group being exposed to criticism, fake news and negative messages.
-The Group may be unable to deal with an attack on its image among its shareholders, customers,
+If the Group fails to support the profile of its brands, this could damage its brand equity.

+Similarly, if the Group fails to develop and protect its intellectual property rights, this could affect the Group's competitive position.

+New technologies and growing communication via social media are increasing the risks of the Group being exposed to criticism, fake news and negative messages.
+The Group may be unable to deal with an attack on its image among its stakeholders (employees, shareholders, customers, suppliers).